ACA Staff & Board

 she/her/hers

-Delia joined ACA staff during the summer of 2021 as the Camp Manager, and currently serves as the Programs Manager.
+Delia joined ACA staff during the summer of 2021 as the Camp Manager, and currently serves as the Education and Programs Director.
 She holds a BFA in Photography from University of Colorado Denver, and M.Ed. in Arts, Community and Education from Lesley University.
 She is passionate about increasing access to the arts, as well as focusing on equitable experiences for underserved youth.
 As a visual artist, her focuses include photography, mixed media, and poetry.

 Ari Herbstman